-However, it took a while for the legal sector to really imbibe the full benefits, though legal outsourcing has its roots in the 1950s when the patent process was all that was outsourced.
-The first hesitant steps of LPO (Legal Process Outsourcing) were seen in the United States, Canada, Israel, the Philippines, and India but legal process outsourcing became a permanent trend in the legal industry just after the global crisis when law firms faced a survival battle.
-Cost cutting became the need of the hour and what better way than to outsource selected legal services.
+The first hesitant steps of LPO (Legal Process Outsourcing) were seen in the United States, Canada, Israel, the Philippines, and India, but LPO services became a permanent trend in the legal industry just after the global crisis when law firms faced a survival battle.
+Cost cutting became the need of the hour, and what better way than to outsource selected legal services?

-Even though LPO is here to stay there is a subtle difference between industries.
-While in such sectors as tax preparation and insurance whole chunks of activities are outsourced, in the legal sector a lot depends on whether the outsourcing is within the country or offshore.
+Even though LPO is here to stay, there is a subtle difference between industries.
+In sectors like tax preparation and insurance, companies often outsource substantial portions of their activities.
+In the legal sector, the extent of outsourcing depends largely on whether it occurs within the country or offshore.

 This is because basic legal work has two very important factors – research, preparation, and writing of briefs and documentation on one hand and court appearances on the other.
-Hence, if the outsourced company is within the country comprehensive services can be delegated and legal luminaries of the parent law firm can focus exclusively on client interaction and new business.
+Therefore, if the outsourced company is within the country, the parent law firm can delegate comprehensive services.
+This allows legal luminaries to concentrate exclusively on client interaction and generating new business.
 But if the outsourcing is to an offshore agency, the physical job of presenting the case in court has to be under the control of the law firm.

-What then are the main areas of legal outsourcing services that have made outsourcing a permanent trend in the legal industry?
+What main areas of LPO services have made it a permanent trend in the legal industry?

 Dealing with Extra Work

 The legal industry witnessed an exponential growth of the business, especially after the global recession and meltdown in recent times when even countries felt the heat.
-There was a rush for hiring an expert and professional legal help more so for real estate industry related cases.
+There was a rush to hire an expert and professional legal help, more so for real estate industry-related cases.

-The advent of Specialized Outsourcing Agencies– Legal process outsourcing services really took off on the back of the rise in expert service providers with each of them specializing in a particular aspect of the legal process thereby offering cutting-edge efficient services.
-Legal firms realized that multi outsourcing their work to different authoritative firms helped them get top end quality work done at highly reduced costs.
+The advent of Specialized Outsourcing Agencies– Legal process outsourcing services really took off on the back of the rise in expert service providers, with each of them specializing in a particular aspect of the legal process, thereby offering cutting-edge, efficient services.
+Legal firms realized that outsourcing their work to multiple authoritative firms helped them achieve top-end quality work at significantly reduced costs.
 Hiring equally talented and proficient legal experts for separate areas of specialization would definitely be a very costly proposition.